TOURS COMPLETED

 The ten day tour begins in London for FOUR DAYS, focusing on contemporary architecture with expert local guides.

 Discover the latest architecture in the City of London, continuing the next day on the new Jubilee Underground line to the Docklands, on the eastern end of London.
 The Docklands, a deteriorating shipping area along the Thames, recently underwent a massive redevelopment.
-Now Canary Wharf is a thriving and vibrant center for business (see below) and banking, and the train stations were designed by foremost British architects, such as Sir Norman Foster and Sir Richard Rogers.
-Also see the London Eye (see above) ferris wheel erected to celebrate the Millennium, the new Tate Modern art museum designed by Swiss architects Jacques Herzog and Pierre de Meuron in the former Bankside Power Station.
+Now Canary Wharf is a thriving and vibrant center for business and banking, and the train stations were designed by foremost British architects, such as Sir Norman Foster and Sir Richard Rogers.
+Also see the London Eye ferris wheel erected to celebrate the Millennium, the new Tate Modern art museum designed by Swiss architects Jacques Herzog and Pierre de Meuron in the former Bankside Power Station.

 Then fly to Edinburgh for the next three days.
 Our Scottish Guide will show us the highlights of Edinburgh by coach and on foot: Edinburgh Castle, the Royal Mile, and the Museum of Scotland, with a private tour led by architect Peter Wilson.
 Also, a special tour to see the new Scottish Parliament.